rokbenko/ai-playground/README.md

   <tr>
     <td>#2</td>
     <td>Build a personal math tutor</td>
-    <td>Python and Node.js examples on how to make a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool</td>
+    <td>Python and Node.js examples on how to build a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool</td>
     <td>
       <a href="https://github.com/rokbenko/ai-playground/tree/main/openai-tutorials/2-Build_a_personal_math_tutor">GitHub</a>
     </td>